 Special interdisciplinary electives (SIEs).
-SIEs are electives in areas not considered part of traditional internal medicine but which are vitally important for primary care practice.
-The program offers electives in Sports Medicine, Office Gynecology, Otorhinolaryngology, Ophthalmology, Dermatology, Radiology, and Psychiatric emergency departments.
+SIEs are electives in areas not considered part of traditional internal medicine but which are vitally important for practice of general internal medicine in any setting.
+The program offers electives in, , Ophthalmology, Dermatology, Palliative care and Radiology.
 Other SIEs can be arranged as desired.

 Subspecialty electives.
 All internal medicine subspecialties are available at the three teaching hospitals and in private subspecialists offices.
 Many rotations, such as Allergy/Immunology/Rheumatology, and Endocrinology are almost exclusively office-based.
 Other rotations, such as Hematology/Oncology, Cardiology, Gastroenterology, and Pulmonary offer choices of office-based or combined office-based/inpatient experiences.
-Extended "longitudinal blocks" blocks are also available, in which housestaff spend 8-12 weeks in up to three different subspecialty offices (see below).
-Electives are available in adolescent medicine, community-based HIV care, home-based geriatric care, biopsychosocial medicine, evidence-based medicine, and medical ethics.
+Electives are also available in, community-based HIV care, home-based geriatric care, and evidence-based medicine..

-In addition to Rochester-based electives, every house officer is eligible for at least one four-week "off-site" elective during the R2 or R3 year.
-Many of our house officers choose to do off-site electives at other institutions or in other countries.
+In addition to Rochester-based electives, every house officer is eligible for at least one four-week "off-site" elective during the R2 or R3 year. .
 You will continue to receive salary, benefits, and malpractice coverage during approved off-site electives.